cruzerngz/remote_file_service/report/main.typ

 // when using HandshakeProtocol
 === Transmission protocol <transmission_protocol>
 The dispatcher, context manager and remote objects require a transmission protocol to send and receive messages.
-Protocols with various levels of fault tolerance can be implemented.

 ```rs
 pub struct Dispatcher<H, T>
 where